 Year of birth: 1961

 He holds an LL.M. in Trade Law (1985) from Leiden University and an MBA from INSEAD (The Business School for the World), Fontainebleau (1991).
 Additionally, he attended the IN-BOARD Non-Executive Directors Program at INSEAD.
 He worked at ABN AMRO Bank N.V.
 (1986-2008), wherein he held various senior management positions throughout his career.
 He served as Chief Credit Officer Central and Eastern Europe, Middle East and Africa (CEEMEA) of the Global Markets Division at The Royal Bank of Scotland Group (2008-2010) and as Chief Risk Officer and member of the Management Board at Amsterdam Trade Bank N.V.
 (2010-2013).
 From 2011 until 2013 he was Group Risk Officer at Alfa Bank Group Holding and as of 2014 he has been a Risk Advisor at Sparrenwoude B.V.
 He has been a member of the Supervisory Board of Demir Halk Bank (Nederland) N.V. since 2016 and in 2018 he became the Chairman of the Supervisory Board thereof.
 He is currently the Chair of the Supervisory Board, of the Nomination and Remuneration Committee as well as a member of the Risk and Audit Committee and of the Related Party Transactions Committee of Demir Halk Bank N.V.
 Furthermore, since December 2019 he has been an independent member of the Supervisory Board and as of 1.1.2022 he has been the Chairman of the Audit Committee of Lloyds Bank GmbH.
-He has been a Non-Executive Member of the Board of Directors of the Bank, representing the Hellenic Financial Stability Fund, since April 2018.
+Additionally, he is a director of the Parel van Baarn Foundation and a member of the Management Committee of the Aston Martin Owners Club.
+He has been a Non-Executive Member of the Board of Directors of the Bank since April 2018 (representative of the Hellenic Financial Stability Fund from April 2018 until November 2023).
 He is a Member of all the Committees of the Board of Directors.

 Eirini E. Tzanakaki